 - qualifications and certifications

-Knowing how to write a CV that features these CV elements is important if you want to get a job.
+Knowing how to write a good CV that features these CV elements is an important skill if you want to find yourself a new job.

 For most people, the ideal CV length is two pages.
-Two pages should give you the chance to fully describe your work history, education, and skills, while also adding a touch of your personality — like your hobbies and interests.
+Two pages give you the chance to describe your work history, education, and skills in full, while also letting you add a touch of your personality — like your hobbies and interests.

-To save you time, you’ll find many good CV templates on the internet that you can download and fill in with your information, featuring traditional but eye-catching CV designs that stand out to employers and clearly present your background.
+To save you time writing your CV, you’ll find many good online CV templates that you can download and fill in with your information, featuring a range of eye-catching CV design ideas that both stand out to employers and clearly present your background.

 What does CV stand for?

-‘CV’ stands for ‘curriculum vitae’.
-This Latin term means ‘the path of your life’, which makes sense because a CV walks employers through the path of your career and education.
+‘CV’ stands for ‘curriculum vitae’, Latin for ‘the path of your life’, which makes sense because a CV walks employers through the path of your career and education and lets them know whether you’d be a good fit for their company.

 What does a CV look like?